 Models with power-saving features are available at low prices for recent network equipment.

-As a power saving measure, a low power consumption mode (Sleep Mode) is realized by limiting power supply to unused LAN ports when no signal is being received.
-In order to return to the normal communication state from this state, the Ethernet Frame receiver side recovers the clock and uses IFG during the time to prepare for frame reception.
+To conserve power, a low power consumption mode (Sleep Mode) is implemented by limiting the power supply to unused LAN ports or when no signal is being received.

-Also, when Ethernet frames are sent one after another, the receiving side needs "recovery time" to prepare to accept the next frame.
-IFG provides time for the receiver to prepare for frame acceptance.
+Also, when Ethernet frames are sent one after the other, the receiving side needs a "recovery time" to prepare to accept the next frame.

 Why IFG is necessary 2 - Ethernet communication is asynchronous communication -